-The SPROUT Program, funded by the Provost’s Office and the Office of Technology Licensing (OTL), is designed to encourage and support entrepreneurial activity within the Brandeis community for students (graduate and undergraduate), postdocs, faculty and staff in the Division of Science.
-The awards are intended to help bring your research and entrepreneurial ambitions to life.
+The Sprout program awards $100,000 a year across several projects with commercial potential.
+Funded by the Provost’s Office and the Office of Technology Licensing (OTL), this program is designed to support the further development of technologies developed by faculty, students (graduate and undergraduate), postdocs, and staff in the Division of Science.
+The awards are intended to help bring your research to a wider audience and grow its commercial potential.

 - Industry-leading mentorship program to help you get your idea off the ground

 - Opportunities to connect with industry colleagues and organizations